3hsan1njast/pdf-text-to-speech/README.md

-# pdf-text-to-speech
+# 📖 PDF Text-to-Speech
-A simple pyhton program which turns pdf text to speech!
+✨ A simple pyhton program which turns pdf text to speech! ✨